 - Leaves Natural Teeth Alone – this type of restoration does not affect your surrounding natural teeth.
 They will remain healthy and are not subjected to the pressure of supporting the bridge.

-If you think you may be a candidate for implant-supported bridges, complete our request an appointment page, or call our office to schedule an examination or a brief complimentary consultation, during which you will have a small amount of time to ask Dr. Thein questions.
+If you think you may be a candidate for implant-supported bridges, complete our request an appointment page, or call our office to schedule an examination.
+If you aren’t ready to commit to an examination, you can ask for a brief complimentary consultation, during which you will have a few minutes to ask Dr. Thein questions.